 Stanley E. Woodward, Jr.

-The Commission invites comments by no later than 5:00 p.m. on Friday, October 16, 2020, regarding the fitness of the applicants to the vacancy created by the retirement of Chief Judge Robert E. Morin.
+The Commission invites comments by no later than 5:00 p.m. on Friday, January 15, 2021, regarding the fitness of the applicants to the vacancy created by the retirement of Judge Rona L. Beck.
 Applicants can be evaluated with respect to eight categories:

 1. Judicial Temperament (e.g., ability to treat everyone with respect; willingness to listen with patience and courtesy; collegiality);